iml-it/appmonitor/docs/30_PHP-client/30_Monitor_an_application.md

 # Monitor an application #

+To monitor an application we need a file that can send metadata (infos about application, ttl) and the result of one or several checks.

 1) start with a single "simple" check and response just an OK.
 Then add the client url in the appmonitor server backend.
 The most primitive check in the monitoring is better than no monitoring.
 2) Step by step add more checks to verify that all needed requirements and services that your application can run smoothly.
 To write your own checks ... these are some ideas you can pick from:
    - file check: